Understanding the Different Types of Dog Panting

 Normal Panting:

-Normal panting is typically characterized by an open-mouthed, relaxed breath that occurs after exercise, playtime, or when a dog is feeling warm.
-It helps dogs cool down by evaporating moisture from their tongues and respiratory tract, regulating their body temperature.
+Normal panting is an open-mouthed, relaxed breath.
+It occurs after exercise, playtime, or when a dog is warm.
+This helps dogs cool down.
+Moisture evaporates from their tongues and respiratory tract.
+It regulates their body temperature.

 Normal panting is usually accompanied by a wagging tail and a generally content demeanor.
 This type of panting is considered healthy and is nothing to be concerned about.